naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/PR2_IMPLEMENTATION_COMPLETE.md

 ## Executive Summary

-Successfully implemented comprehensive real-time collaboration, AI-powered help, advanced analytics, and accessibility improvements for the TritIQ Business Suite.
+Successfully implemented comprehensive real-time collaboration, AI-powered help, advanced analytics, and accessibility improvements for the TRITIQ BOS.
 All major features are complete and ready for testing and deployment.

 ## ✅ Implementation Status: COMPLETE